john-k-walton/Prologue-Oscillators/README.md

 **Pro Tips:**

-1. When initializing a new model, proceed to MultiEngine Param Menu and *immediately* increment and decrement each Param 1-6 in turn to prevent the Front Panel display Params from defaulting to -100 for Bipolar Params (M5's Params are all BiPolar), and save you and your encoder a lot of cranking.
+1. When initializing a new model, proceed to MultiEngine Param Menu and *immediately* increment and decrement each Param 1-6 in turn to prevent the Front Panel display Params from defaulting to -100 for Bipolar Params (PX's Params are all BiPolar), and save you and your encoder a lot of cranking.
 Please keep in mind that the Params the Voice cards see, and what you hear, is a value of -100 until they're initialized by hand, the Front panel just isn't in sync yet. this is known bug/feature of Logue.
 2. A large Shape pointer knob is recommended for PlaitsXplorer to aid in Models with settings featuring Pitch. plus it helps in performance situations.